-Today on the podcast, we talk to David Gelb – director of the award-winning documentary Jiro Dreams of Sushi.
-This documentary is a fascinating look into the life of 85-year old sushi master Jiro Ono, widely considered the world’s greatest sushi chef.
+- Today on the podcast, Anthony talks to David Gelb – director of the award-winning documentary ‘Jiro Dreams of Sushi’.
+This documentary is a fascinating look into the life of 85-year old sushi master Jiro Ono, widely considered to be the world’s greatest sushi chef.
 Jiro is the owner of Sukiyabashi Jiro, a Michelin 3-star restaurant located in a Tokyo subway station.
-The film has earned overwhelmingly positive reviews from critics being described as ‘beautiful, thoughtful and engrossing’.
+The film has earned overwhelmingly positive reviews, with critics describing it as “beautiful, thoughtful, and engrossing.”